 - Place in the refrigerator until ready to use, cooling at least to room temperature (it will be fairly liquidy, not thick).

-- Pour the 1½ c heavy cream in a large bowl and, using the whisk attachment of a stand mixer or a hand mixer, beat until stiff peaks are formed.
+- Pour the 1½ cups heavy cream in a large bowl and, using the whisk attachment of a stand mixer or a hand mixer, beat until stiff peaks are formed.

 - Gently fold in the cooled dulce de leche, then gently fold in the chocolate chips.